dgroomes/swift-playground/README.md

   and put the code fence on the next line.
 This seems like it's still legal markdown syntax because I see the numbers render when I use a markdown renderer (and strangely, can't get Xcode to show a markdown render/preview? it's stuck in a source code mode)
+* I can't use refactorings, they were greyed out.
+I had to resort to the tacky "delete internal files" trick and thank you very much to [this StackOverflow Q&A](https://stackoverflow.com/a/47425586).
+To be fair, I have to do stuff like that in Intellij too, so it's normal, although it's a head scratcher.
+UPDATE: it's grayed out again.. so frustrating.
+I use 'extract variable' to make sense of the return types and break the code down so I can learn it.

 ## Instructions